TritonVM/triton-vm/specification/arithmetization.md

 1. The round constants adhere to the specification of Rescue Prime.

 Written as Disjunctive Normal Form, the same constraints can be expressed as:
+1. The round number is 0 or 2 or 3 or 4 or 5 or 6 or 7 or 8 or `state10` is 0.
+1. The round number is 0 or 2 or 3 or 4 or 5 or 6 or 7 or 8 or `state11` is 0.
 1. The round number is 0 or 2 or 3 or 4 or 5 or 6 or 7 or 8 or `state12` is 0.
 1. The round number is 0 or 2 or 3 or 4 or 5 or 6 or 7 or 8 or `state13` is 0.
 1. The round number is 0 or 2 or 3 or 4 or 5 or 6 or 7 or 8 or `state14` is 0.